Denmark Vesey: Aftermath

 In 1820, the state legislature had already restricted manumissions by requiring that both houses approve any act of manumission (for an individual only).
 This discouraged slave-holders from freeing the people they enslaved and made it almost impossible for slaves to gain freedom independently, even in cases where an individual or family member could pay a purchase price.
 After the Vesey Plot, the legislature further restricted the movement of free Black people and free people of color; if one left the state for any reason, that person could not return.
 In addition, it required each free black to have documented white "guardians" to vouch for their character.

 The legislature also passed the Negro Seamen Act in 1822, requiring free black sailors on ships that docked in Charleston to be imprisoned in the city jail for the period that their ships were in port.
 This was to prevent them from interacting with and influencing slaves and other Black people in the city.
 This act was ruled unconstitutional in federal court, as it violated international treaties with the United Kingdom.
 The state's right to imprison free black sailors became one of the issues in the confrontation between South Carolina and the federal government over states' rights.

 Following the passage of the Seaman's Act, the white minority of Charleston organized the South Carolina Association, which was essentially to take over enforcement in the city of control of enslaved and free Black people.
 In late 1822, the City petitioned the General Assembly "to establish a competent force to act as a municipal guard for the protection of the City of Charleston and its vicinity."
 The General Assembly agreed and appropriated funds to erect "suitable buildings for an Arsenal, for the deposit of the arms of the State, and a Guard House, and for the use of the municipal guard" or militia.

 The South Carolina State Arsenal, which became known as the Citadel, was completed in 1829, when white fears of insurrection had subsided for a time.
-Rather than establish the municipal guard authorized in the act, the State and city agreed with the US War Department to garrison the Citadel from those soldiers stationed at Fort Moultrie.
+Rather than establish the municipal guard authorized in the act, the State and city agreed with the US War Department to garrison the Citadel with soldiers from Fort Moultrie.